MariaWissler/microsoft-graph-docs/api-reference/beta/resources/teams-api-overview.md

 Microsoft Teams is a chat-based workspace in Microsoft 365 that provides built-in access to team-specific calendars, files, OneNote notes, Planner plans, Shifts schedules, and more.
 Using Microsoft graph:

 - Create and manage Teams, Groups and Channels.
-- Add teamsTabs, manage or install teamsApp in the Microsoft Teams app catalog.
+- Add Tabs, manage or install apps in the Microsoft Teams app catalog.
-- Create channels, chats to send and receive chatMessages.
+- Create channels, chats to send and receive chat messages.
-- Use teamworkTags to classify users or groups bases on common attributes whitin a team.
+- Use Tags to classify users or groups bases on common attributes whitin a team.
-- Create and receive calls, callRecords or retrieve meeting coordinates.
+- Create and receive calls, call records or retrieve meeting coordinates.
 - Connect bots to calls and implement interactive voice response (IVR).
-- Create and retrieve onlineMeetings or check users presence and activity.
+- Create and retrieve online meetings or check users presence and activity.
-- Create and manage workforceIntegration with shifts, schedules, timeCards or timeOff in your organization.
+- Create and manage Workforce integration with shifts, schedules, time cards or time off in your organization.

 ## Key resources in Microsoft Teams